Quick Facts:

 Description of the Landscape:

 The Hickman Bridge Trail offers a window into Capitol Reef’s stunning desert scenery.
 As you begin your hike, you’ll be surrounded by the rich reds and oranges of the towering sandstone cliffs.
 The trail winds through a landscape dotted with hardy juniper and pinyon pines, leading you deeper into a world shaped by wind, water, and time.
 The highlight of the hike, Hickman Bridge, is a natural stone arch that spans 133 feet and stands 125 feet tall.
-It’s a jaw-dropping sight that perfectly encapsulates the rugged beauty of the Southwest.
+It’s a jaw dropping sight that perfectly encapsulates the beauty of the Southwest.

 Trail Difficulty and Length:

-The Hickman Bridge Trail is a moderate 1.8-mile round trip, making it accessible for most hikers, including families.
+The Hickman Bridge Trail is a moderate 1.8 mile round trip, making it accessible for most hikers, including families.
 With an elevation gain of about 400 feet, the trail offers a bit of a workout without being overly strenuous.
-The path is well-marked and maintained, but be prepared for a few steeper sections.
+The path is well marked and maintained, but be prepared for a few steeper sections.
 Overall, it’s a great hike for anyone looking to experience Capitol Reef’s unique landscape in a short amount of time.

 Dog-Friendly Information: